fwupd/fwupd/README.md

 The privacy policy regarding this data can be viewed on the [fwupd website](https://fwupd.org/privacy).

-To report the status of an update run:
+To report the status of an update, run:

 `# fwupdmgr report-history`

 Only updates that were distributed from the LVFS will be reported to the LVFS.

 ## Enterprise use